 We believe that ArtistDesign has an enormous potential in Tools and Platforms.
 We will set up a repository for managing and disseminating the participating team's IPR, including tools, software and hardware IPs.
-This repository will be used for dissemination purposes, as well as for marketing the partner's achievements.
-These dissemination efforts will be completed through technical meetings and presentations.
+This repository is used for dissemination purposes, as well as for marketing the partner's achievements.
+These dissemination efforts is completed through technical meetings and presentations.

-Intranet-based Infrastructure for Communication and Collaboration
+• Intranet-based Infrastructure for Communication and Collaboration

 To overcome the physical, cultural, and topic distances between teams, the ARTIST2 NoE has already set up a common infrastructure for communication and collaborative work between teams.
-This infrastructure will be further refined within ArtistDesign.
+This infrastructure is further refined within ArtistDesign.